Formation (American football): Rules

 Rules regarding defensive formations are not as complex or strict as their offensive counterparts.
 The defense may line up anywhere on its side of the neutral zone, and players are free to move at any time before the snap, but all defensive players must remain on their side of the neutral zone (defined as the length of the ball) before the snap.
 If they line up on the wrong side of the line, the offending players are offside.
 The exception is during a field goal attempt, PAT or punt.
 The defense is only allowed a maximum of 6 players on the line of scrimmage on either side of the snapper at the snap.
 Having 7 or more players on the line on one side will result in an illegal formation penalty.
 The standard defensive formations in use at most levels of American football are the result of decades of experimentation, trial and error, along with rule changes in the 1950s that eliminated the one-platoon system and gave greater prominence to lighter, faster linebackers (prior to the 1950s, most defensive formations were mirror images of those used on offense).

-A defensive formation with the "box" highlighted.

 This formation assumes the offense is lined up strong side right (from the offense's point of view).
 This diagram could be matched up to an offensive formation diagram to make a complete 22-player football field.